Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/tests.md

 ```

 For the homework in this chapter, I would like you to write the tests for, and then implement the code for the following
-requirements in this order:
+requirements, one at a time, in this order:

 1. Create a function that will reverse the words in an English sentence.
-2. If the string started with a capital letter, it should still start with a capital after the words are reversed.
-3. If the string starts or ends with whitespace, it should be removed (trimmed) from the returned String.
+2. If the string starts or ends with whitespace, it should be removed (trimmed) from the returned String.
-4. If the string contains more than one sentence, the function should return an error (though for now, that error can
+3. If the string contains more than one sentence, the function should return an error (though for now, that error can
    be the unit type `()`).

 Your function will need to allocate memory and should probably have the header: